UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

 NonlinearOptimizationTestFunctions is a Julia package designed for testing and benchmarking nonlinear optimization algorithms.
 It provides a comprehensive collection of standard test functions, each equipped with analytical gradients, metadata, and validation mechanisms.
 The package supports scalable and non-scalable functions, ensuring compatibility with high-dimensional optimization problems and automatic differentiation tools like ForwardDiff.
 Key features include:

-- **Standardized Test Functions**: A curated set of well-known optimization test functions (e.g., Rosenbrock, Ackley, Branin) with consistent interfaces.
+- Standardized Test Functions: A curated set of well-known optimization test functions (e.g., Rosenbrock, Ackley, Branin) with consistent interfaces.
-- **Analytical Gradients**: Each function includes an analytical gradient for efficient optimization and testing.
+- Analytical Gradients: Each function includes an analytical gradient for efficient optimization and testing.
-- **TestFunction Structure**: Encapsulates function, gradient, and metadata (e.g., name, start point, global minimum, properties, bounds).
+- TestFunction Structure: Encapsulates function, gradient, and metadata (e.g., name, start point, global minimum, properties, bounds).
-- **Validation and Flexibility**: Metadata validation ensures correctness, and properties like unimodal, multimodal, or differentiable enable filtering for specific use cases.
+- Validation and Flexibility: Metadata validation ensures correctness, and properties like unimodal, multimodal, or differentiable enable filtering for specific use cases.
-- **Integration with Optimization Libraries**: Seamless compatibility with Optim.jl, NLopt.jl, and other Julia optimization packages.
+- Integration with Optimization Libraries: Seamless compatibility with Optim.jl, NLopt.jl, and other Julia optimization packages.

 The package is ideal for researchers, developers, and students evaluating optimization algorithms, offering a robust framework for nonlinear optimization benchmarking.

----
 ## Installation

 To install the package, use the Julia Package Manager: